New York State Teachers Retirement System Sells 46,519 Shares of Fortinet, Inc. (NASDAQ:FTNT)

-Other hedge funds have also recently modified their holdings of the company.
-Penserra Capital Management LLC raised its position in Fortinet by 6.6% in the 1st quarter.
-Penserra Capital Management LLC now owns 663 shares of the software maker’s stock worth $226,000 after purchasing an additional 41 shares during the period.
-Evergreen Capital Management LLC raised its position in Fortinet by 5.2% in the 1st quarter.
-Evergreen Capital Management LLC now owns 863 shares of the software maker’s stock worth $295,000 after purchasing an additional 43 shares during the period.
-Douglass Winthrop Advisors LLC raised its position in Fortinet by 6.1% in the 1st quarter.
-Douglass Winthrop Advisors LLC now owns 867 shares of the software maker’s stock worth $296,000 after purchasing an additional 50 shares during the period.
-Covestor Ltd raised its position in Fortinet by 53.3% in the 1st quarter.
-Covestor Ltd now owns 164 shares of the software maker’s stock worth $56,000 after purchasing an additional 57 shares during the period.
-Finally, Sawtooth Solutions LLC raised its position in Fortinet by 3.7% in the 1st quarter.
-Sawtooth Solutions LLC now owns 1,872 shares of the software maker’s stock worth $640,000 after purchasing an additional 66 shares during the period.
-Institutional investors own 83.71% of the company’s stock.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Penserra Capital Management LLC boosted its stake in Fortinet by 6.6% in the first quarter.
+Penserra Capital Management LLC now owns 663 shares of the software maker’s stock valued at $226,000 after acquiring an additional 41 shares in the last quarter.
+Evergreen Capital Management LLC boosted its stake in Fortinet by 5.2% in the first quarter.
+Evergreen Capital Management LLC now owns 863 shares of the software maker’s stock valued at $295,000 after acquiring an additional 43 shares in the last quarter.
+Douglass Winthrop Advisors LLC boosted its stake in Fortinet by 6.1% in the first quarter.
+Douglass Winthrop Advisors LLC now owns 867 shares of the software maker’s stock valued at $296,000 after acquiring an additional 50 shares in the last quarter.
+Covestor Ltd raised its holdings in shares of Fortinet by 53.3% in the first quarter.
+Covestor Ltd now owns 164 shares of the software maker’s stock worth $56,000 after buying an additional 57 shares during the last quarter.
+Finally, Sawtooth Solutions LLC raised its holdings in shares of Fortinet by 3.7% in the first quarter.
+Sawtooth Solutions LLC now owns 1,872 shares of the software maker’s stock worth $640,000 after buying an additional 66 shares during the last quarter.
+83.71% of the stock is currently owned by institutional investors.

 Fortinet Profile